As a River Resident

 You are invited to join the Progress Association.

 In the past couple of years, the Progress Association has achieved so many things for the Community at large.

 To name only a few things, as these are published the Berowra Waters Community directory, we organised a defibrillator to be installed on the ferry, trained 45 people from local residents and businesses in free first aid courses and helped pay insurance on the Santa Boat / Events run by the Ladies Committee.
 The residents carpark now has a Book Swap cupboard.

-What we do is ongoing, and the Progress Association meets with the Local Council twice a year and so far have managed to get them to tidy and fix the public toilets on both sides of the river, maintain the pontoons and approaches on both sides of the river, remove the dangerous trees that were next to the toilet area and tar over the corner turn, put doggy poo bags dispensers on both sides, paint and fix up the picnic areas (both sides), fix potholes, remove old signage, and fix the roof on the old postal shed.
+What we do is ongoing, and the Progress Association meets with the Local Council twice a year and so far have managed to get them to tidy and fix the public toilets, maintain the pontoons and approaches, remove the dangerous trees that were next to the toilet area and tar over the corner turn, install doggy poo bags dispensers, paint and fix up the picnic areas, fix potholes, remove old signage, and fix the roof on the old postal shed.

 We have also pushed Ausgrid to fix the lighting on the roads.

 We get the Community together for the annual Weeding Day every year.
-The weeds on the ferry approach are now removed, however requires constant monitoring.
+The weeds on the ferry approach have now been removed, however this requires constant monitoring.

 Clean up Australia Day on the river is organised each year through the Progress Association.

-In fact, we take pride in that the entire amenities in the area has been improved due to our volunteer efforts.
-There is strength in numbers and the collective voices of our growing number of members are conveyed to Council through our lobbying.
+All the amenities in the area have been improved due to the voluntary efforts of the Association members.
+There is certainly strength in numbers, and the collective voices of our growing number of members are conveyed to Council through our lobbying.

 01 Can anyone join ?